Redpanda Console

 Deploy Redpanda Console

-There are two ways to deploy the Redpanda Console: using Docker or the release version.
-The Docker deployment is simpler.
-If you want a quick and easy way to experience the integration of AutoMQ and Redpanda Console, we recommend choosing Docker.
-If you have specific requirements such as login authentication, SASL authentication, TLS configuration, or log level settings, you can deploy it using the release version.
+There are two ways to deploy Redpanda Console: Docker deployment and release version deployment.
+Docker deployment is relatively simple.
+If you want a quick and easy way to integrate AutoMQ with Redpanda Console, it is recommended to choose Docker deployment.
+If you have specific requirements such as login verification, SASL authentication, TLS configuration, and log level settings, you should deploy according to the release version method.
 Below, I will introduce both configuration methods.

 Docker Deployment